cysouw/diathesis/text/c01_introduction.md

 ### Aktivitätskausativ (*bringen/kriegen + zum + Infinitiv*) {#sec:summary-aktivitatskausativ}

 The ~~Aktivitätskausativ~~ (full discussion in [@sec:zuminfinitive-bringen-causative]) consists of the light verb *bringen* with *zum* and infinitive.
-This diathesis adds a nominative cause to an intransitive verb like *tanzen* 'to dance' [@next a].
+This diathesis adds a nominative causer to an intransitive verb like *tanzen* 'to dance' [@next a].
 Accusative objects of transitive verbs can only be expressed when incorporated, forming predicates like *Briefeschreiben* 'letter-writing' [@next b].
+Such verbs with incorporated object are arguably intransitives.

 ::: ex
 a.
 Ich tanze. \
    Die Musik bringt mich zum Tanzen.
 b.
 Ich schreibe einen Brief. \
-   Sie bringe mich zum Briefeschreiben.
+   Sie bringt mich zum Briefeschreiben.
 :::

 ### Auftragskausativ (*geben + zu + Infinitiv*) {#sec:summary-auftragskausativ}

 The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with *zu* and an infinitve.
 Different from all other novatives in German, in this diathesis the erstwhile subject becomes a dative (not an accusative).
-In many examples of this diathesis with transitive verbs like *trinken* 'to drink' [@next a] the meaning of this diathesis is very close to the meaning of the lexical verb *geben* 'to give'.
-However, these constructions are coherent, and thus monoclausal [@next b].
+In many examples of this diathesis the meaning of this diathesis is very close to the meaning of the lexical verb *geben* 'to give'.
+For example with the verb *trinken* 'to drink' [@next a] the diathesis implies both 'he causes X to drink Y' and 'he gives Y to X for drinking'.
+However, these constructions are coherent, and thus monoclausal [@next b], so, whatever the precise semantic intertpretation, this is structurally clearly a diathesis.
 The light-verb status of *geben* is better exemplified with verbs that take clausal complements like *bedenken* 'to consider' [@next c].

 ::: ex
 a.
 Das Kind trinkt Milch. \